infratographer/website/source/docs/docs/identity-and-access-management/tenancy.md

 #### Rationale

-Experience with multiple large projects (Kubernetes, Openstack, etc) has shown that many ecosystems start with single level tenancy and then migrate to hierarchical tenancy in the future.
+Experience with multiple large projects (Openstack[1], Kubernetes[2], etc) has shown that many ecosystems start with single level tenancy and then migrate to hierarchical tenancy in the future.
 This migration is often fraught with peril, bugs and dragons.
+Other systems like GCP provide hierarchical multi-tenancy using tree structures.
+In GCP the tree structure is very clear and is represented by the organization, folders, and projects [3].

 #### Implications